ORNL/siena-mem/README.md

 Siena: a tool for exploring the design space of heterogeneous memory systems

+	[1] Ivy B. Peng and Jeffrey S. Vetter.
+"Siena: exploring the design space of heterogeneous memory systems."
+	Proceedings of the International Conference for High Performance Computing, Networking, Storage, and Analysis.
+	IEEE Press, 2018.

 Siena facilitates quick exploration of diverse memory architectures with flexible configurations of heterogeneous memory systems and various memory access workloads.
 Siena uses ASPEN modelling language for representing workload memory-access behaviours and couples with popular memory simulators to accurately model new memory technologies.

 ##Quick Start: